 Report Report Title Rec.
 No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/3 Review of Environmental Governance 7 The Secretary-General as Chairman of the Chief Executive Board should encourage the executive heads of the organizations and the MEAs: (a) To develop a joint system-wide planning framework for the management and coordination of environmental activities, drawing on the results-based management framework endorsed by General Assembly resolution 60/257, and to this end, (b) To draw up an indicative-planning document serving for joint programming of their activities in the environment sphere.
-E Enhanced effectiveness Accepted In progress WFP contributes to inter-agency environment-related processes through: 1) the CEB's High-Level Committee on Programmes (HLCP) Working Group on Climate Change; 2) the UNDG Task Team on Environmental Sustainability; and 3) the Environmental Management Group.
+E Enhanced effectiveness Accepted In progress No WFP contributes to inter-agencient environment-related processes through: 1) the CEB's High-Lev Committee on Programmes (HLCP) Working Group on Climate Change; 2) the UNDG Task Team on Environmental Sustainability; and 3) the Environmental Management Group.
 2008/4 National Execution (NEX) of Cooperation Projects 1 The CEB should clarify the definitions governing NEX and share it with all executive heads of the United Nations system organizations and other NEX implementing partners.
 E Enhanced effectiveness Under consideration 2008/4 NEX of Cooperation Projects 3 The executive heads of the United Nations system organizations, as members of the Chief Executives Board of Coordination, should urgently harmonize NEX guidelines through the High-Level Committee on Management, the High-Level Committee on Programmes and the United Nations Development Group, so that those guidelines may be applicable to all NEX implementing partners, within the system-wide coherence framework and the initiative of "UN Delivering as One".
-E Enhanced efficiency Accepted Partially WFP is working through the UNDG and the HLCM.
+E Enhanced efficiency Accepted In progress Partially WFP is working through the UNDG and the HLCM.

 Report Report Title Rec.
 No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/4 NEX of Cooperation Projects 4 The General Assembly and the legislative bodies of corresponding organizations should reiterate that the donors provide less conditioned extra budgetary contributions, including those financing NEX, with a view to realizing the priorities of the recipient countries; and ensuring more flexibility, predictability and geographical balance in NEX expenditures.
-L Enhanced effectiveness Under consideration 2008/4 NEX of Cooperation Projects 5 The executive heads of the United Nations system organizations should assist recipient governments in strengthening their capacity development and capacity assessment; thus enabling them to use civil society including NGOs as implementing partners, as appropriate.
-E Enhanced efficiency Accepted Yes Yes WFP is working increasingly with regional bureaux and country offices to increase governments' capacity in handling food-based programmes, as defined in Strategic Objective 5.
-WFP has identified five priority points of engagement in support of partnership and capacity development for sustainable hunger reduction: - strengthen effective and accountable institutions; - invest to strengthen disaster risk management, safety nets, recovery and growth opportunities; - strengthen and support national anti-hunger strategic plans and joint programmes of action; - strengthen policies and legislative capacity; and - hand over sustained national capacity for managing anti-hunger strategies
+L Enhanced effectiveness Under consideration Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JII recommendations pertaining to the Board.
+2008/4 NEX of Cooperation Projects 5 The executive heads of the United Nations system organizations should assist recipient governments in strengthening their capacity development and capacity assessment; thus enabling them to use civil society including NGOs as implementing partners, as appropriate.
+E Enhanced efficiency Accepted In progress Yes WFP is working increasingly wit regional bureaux and country offices to increase governments capacity in handling food-based programmes, as defined in Strategic Objective 5.
+WFP has identified five priority points of engagement in suppor of partnership and capacity development for sustainable hunger reduction: - strengthen effective and accountable institutions; - invest to strengthen disaster risk management, safety nets, recovery and growth opportunities; - strengthen and support national anti-hunger strategic plans and joint programmes of action; - strengthen policies and legislative capacity; and - hand over sustained national capacity for managing anti-hunger strategies